 The Capital Assessments and Stress Testing Report (FR Y-14A report) collects detailed data on bank holding companies’ (BHCs) quantitative projections of balance sheet assets and liabilities, income, losses, and capital across a range of macroeconomic scenarios and qualitative information on methodologies used to develop internal projections of capital across scenarios.

-The FR Y-14A report is comprised of a Summary, Macro Scenario, Regulatory Capital Instruments, Basel III and Dodd-Frank, Operational Risk and Counterparty Credit Risk (CCR)schedules, each with multiple supporting worksheets.
+The FR Y-14A report is comprised of a Summary, Macro Scenario, Regulatory Capital Instruments, Regulatory Capital Transitions, Operational Risk and Counterparty Credit Risk (CCR)schedules, each with multiple supporting worksheets.
 The number of schedules a BHC must complete is subject to materiality thresholds and certain other criteria.
 BHCs report projections on the FR Y-14A schedules across supervisory scenarios provided by the Federal Reserve (supervisory baseline, adverse and severely adverse), as well as BHC defined scenarios (BHC baseline and BHC adverse).
 One or more of the macroeconomic scenarios includes a market risk shock that the BHCs will assume when making trading and counterparty loss projections.
 The Federal Reserve will provide details about the macroeconomic scenarios to the BHCs.

 BHCs are also required to submit qualitative information supporting their projections, including descriptions of the methodologies used to develop the internal projections of capital across scenarios and other analyses that support their comprehensive capital plans.
 Further information regarding the qualitative and technical requirements of required supporting documentation is provided in individual schedules as appropriate, as well as in Appendix A: Supporting Documentation.